jkaphammer/mancala/.ipynb_checkpoints/README-checkpoint.md

 **Current Progess**
 - User can play and input moves as a player
 - Random opponent will select a random legal move
+- Analyzed 100 games of random player against random player
+- Began minimax AI player, added utility function to mancala DS

 **To-Do's**
-1. Analyze 100 games of random player against random player
-2. Build an AI player that uses minimax to choose the best move with a variable number of plies and a utility function
+1. Complete AI player that uses minimax to choose the best move with a variable number of plies and a utility function
-3. Play 100 games with the random player against the minimax AI player at a depth of 5 plies, and analyze 100 games
+2. Play 100 games with the random player against the minimax AI player at a depth of 5 plies, and analyze 100 games
-4. Build an AI player that uses Alpha-Beta to choose the best move
+3. Build an AI player that uses Alpha-Beta to choose the best move
-5. Play 100 games with the random player against the Alpha-Beta AI player at a depth of 5 plies, and analyze
+4. Play 100 games with the random player against the Alpha-Beta AI player at a depth of 5 plies, and analyze
-6. Play 100 games with the random player against the Alpha-Beta AI player at a depth of 10 plies, and analyze
+5. Play 100 games with the random player against the Alpha-Beta AI player at a depth of 10 plies, and analyze